Ultimate Kayak Crabbing Guide (July 2026): Techniques & Tips

 - Use quality locks on pot buoys

-- Fish in groups when possible
+- Crab in groups when possible

 - Mark gear clearly with contact information

-- Consider cheaper pots for high-theft areas
+- Consider less expensive pots for high-theft areas

 Storing and Transporting Your Catch